How to Get a Utility Patent: Everything You Need to Know

 Preliminarily registration of a patent by the USPTO does not guarantee approval of a nonprovisional patent one year later.
 However, Inventors should be aware that the requirements to nonprovisional patent application require updates to an original application, and payment of additional fees.
 If an invention has advanced to include new facets of utility, individual claims must be made as part of the new application, to ensure that patent of all elements of an invention are protected by registration.

 Patent application is a challenging process for most inventors new to the process.
 The specification documentation to an invention must include details to the invention and its development in writing.
 An experienced patent holder will stand a better chance at submitting the specifications, yet will also benefit from already holding searchable registration of a patent within the USPTO database.

 Consultation with a USPTO patent examiner, or with a licensed intellectual property attorney specializing in patent representation, can improve the chances that an inventor’s patent application is approved the first time it is submitted.
 Failure to meet the requirements for patent application submission may result to denial of registration and additional filing fees the next time around.

 Content and Substance of a Patent

 Regardless which type of utility patent in terms of content or substance, the intellectual property behind the invention is the source of legal protections.
 The more useful, unique and non-obvious an invention is, the more likely it is that it will qualify for patent on the initial USPTO application submission.
 Contact the USPTO for more details about the eligibility of an invention for utility patent: www.uspto.gov.

 Get in touch with UpCounsel if you have any questions about how to get a utility patent.
 For any questions or concerns, post your legal need on the UpCounsel’s marketplace.
 UpCounsel has top lawyers from around the nation to help you with your legal needs.
-UpCounsel lawyers have worked with reputable companies as Stripe and Google.
+UpCounsel lawyers have worked with reputable companies as Menlo Ventures and Google.